Travel Tips From Our Trips - Digital Cameras

 A: Ohio

-Tour Guide: penguins swim out to feed and get food for their babies
+Tour Guide: penguins swim out to feed and get food for their babies____________________

 Q: from bus passenger 2 min later - do penguins live near water?